 Today's Bible Reading: Hebrews 4

 Therefore, since we have a great high priest who has ascended into heaven, Jesus the Son of God, let us hold firmly to the faith we profess.
-For we do not have a high priest who is unable to empathize with our weaknesses, but we have one who has been tempted in every way, just as we are-yet he did not sin.
+For we do not have a high priest who is unable to empathize with our weaknesses, but we have one who has been tempted in every way, just as we are -- yet he did not sin.
 Let us then approach God's throne of grace with confidence, so that we may receive mercy and find grace to help us in our time of need.
-(Hebrews 4:14-16)
+(Hebrews 4:14-16 NIV)

 Reflecting and Thinking

 Our need is for both a faithful high priest who in fulfilling his priestly responsibilities on our behalf provides for us atonement, and for a merciful high priest who understands our sin dilemma, our weaknesses, our temptations, and our need for grace, mercy, and support.
 Summarizing the book of Hebrews to this point, we have learned that in Jesus Christ, we have exactly what we need.
 He provides us access to God because he is Son of God (chapter 1), but he also identifies with God's human creation as Son of Man (chapter 2).
-This uniquely qualifies him as faithful high priest (chapter 3) and merciful high priest (chapter 4).
-As you think today about the beauty of God's plan, take a few moments to contemplate these two unique aspects of Christ's nautre, and think about how he understands us and has access to God to intercede for us.
+This uniquely qualifies him as faithful high priest (Chapter 3) and merciful high priest (Chapter 4).
+As you think today about the beauty of God's plan, take a few moments to contemplate these two unique aspects of Christ's nature, and think about how he understands us and has access to God to intercede for us.

 Heavenly Father, we cannot but marvel at the wisdom and beauty of your plan for us as frail human creation.
 Most days, we desperately feel the separation and distance in our human experience, and we are grateful for the promise that Jesus walks beside us, understands our needs, is able to nourish us, and provides prayer access to your throne of grace and forgiveness.
 Thank you for hearing us today, in the name of Jesus who is the Christ, the one explains everything, Amen.